jiyoungestherkim/jiyoungestherkim.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am an Assistant Professor (fixed-term) in the Department of Political Science at Michigan State University.
+I am an Assistant Professor (fixed-term) of Political Science at Michigan State University.

-My research focuses on climate change and intergroup dynamics in the Global South.
+My research focuses on how climate change affects intergroup relations in the Global South.
 My dissertation examines how climate change-induced economic hardship impacts social fabric and explores effective strategies for mitigating these negative effects in Sub-Saharan Africa, with Nigeria as my main research site.
 My broader research portfolio includes work on public attitudes toward climate-induced migration, building social cohesion in conflict-affected areas, and gender issues.
 Methodologically, I employ a diverse toolkit including statistical inference, geospatial analysis, surveys, experiments, and in-depth fieldwork interviews.

-My work has received support from prestigious sources including the *NSF-APSA Doctoral Dissertation Research Improvement Grant* and the *UC Institute on Global Conflict and Cooperation Dissertation Fellowship*.
-My research has been published in the *Proceedings of the National Academy of Sciences* and accepted at *Ecological Economics*.
+My research has been published in the *Proceedings of the National Academy of Sciences* and *Ecological Economics*.
+My work is supported by the *NSF-APSA Doctoral Dissertation Research Improvement Grant* and the *UC Institute on Global Conflict and Cooperation Dissertation Fellowship* among others.
+I received my PhD in Political Science from UCLA in 2025.

-You can contact me at jiyoungkim12 [at] ucla [dot] edu.
+You can contact me at jkim12 [at] msu [dot] edu.